 - 1. Turn the fan on. - 2.
-Press the A/C button to turn on the air conditioning. - 4.
+Press the A/C button to turn on the air conditioning. - 3.
+Select in and slide the lever to and slide the lever to an arrange. - 4.
 Adjust the temperature so the cooled air feels comfortable.